falldamagestudio/cloud-symbol-server/backend-api/generated/go-client/docs/DefaultApi.md

 )

 func main() {
-    uploadId := "uploadId_example" // string | ID of the upload to mark as aborted storeId := "storeId_example" // string | ID of the store containing the upload
+    uploadId := int32(56) // int32 | ID of the upload to mark as aborted
+    storeId := "storeId_example" // string | ID of the store containing the upload

     configuration := openapiclient.NewConfiguration()